iamvasee/influencer_run/README.md

 ## 🔮 Development Notes
 - The game is built publicly and welcomes community contributions
-- Version 1.0 focuses on core gameplay mechanics
+- Day 2 focuses on performance optimization and resource efficiency
 - Future updates can expand:
   - Additional character customization options
   - New obstacle types